Victim Support moves on donation from far-right group originally offered by alleged Christchurch gunman

 And today, Newshub revealed Sellner had donated $1242 of the alleged gunman's money to a support fund for the victims of the March 15 mosque attacks.

-However, Victim Support told Newshub the money would either be returned to the Austrian or, alternatively, an anti-racism charity.
+However, Victim Support told the Herald it does not believe it would be appropriate for them to receive and keep the payment.

+"New Zealand law requires us to offer to reimburse the donation before giving it to another cause," a spokeswoman said.

+"Should the donor reject the funds, they will be passed on to a suitable anti-racism charity."

 Sellner, leader of Austria's Identitarian movement Generation Identity, confirmed speculation the alleged gunman and he had communicated before the attacks.